 What is Injection Moulding Large Parts?

 Unlike traditional moulding methods, this approach is specifically designed to accommodate larger geometries while maintaining the quality and consistency of smaller parts.
-It offers significant advantages when it comes to high-volume production, complex part designs, and achieving a high degree of dimensional accuracy.
+It offers significant advantages when it comes to high-volume production, complex designs, and achieving a high degree of dimensional accuracy.

 Common Materials for Injection Moulding Large Parts